killshot13/mdEditor/styles/rules.md

 ## Heading 2
 ```

-The `lines_above` and `lines_below` parameters can be used to specify a different
+The `lines_above` and `lines_below` parameters can be used to specify a
-number of blank lines (including 0) above or below each heading.
+different number of blank lines (including `0`) above or below each heading.
+If the value `-1` is used for either parameter, any number of blank lines is
+allowed.
+To customize the number of lines above or below each heading level
+individually, specify a `number[]` where values correspond to heading levels
+1-6 (in order).

-Note: If `lines_above` or `lines_below` are configured to require more than one
+Notes: If `lines_above` or `lines_below` are configured to require more than one
-blank line, [MD012/no-multiple-blanks](#md012) should also be customized.
+blank line, [MD012/no-multiple-blanks](md012.md) should also be customized.
+This
+rule checks for *at least* as many blank lines as specified; any extra blank
+lines are ignored.

-Rationale: Aside from aesthetic reasons, some parsers, including `kramdown`, will
+Rationale: Aside from aesthetic reasons, some parsers, including `kramdown`,
-not parse headings that don't have a blank line before, and will parse them as
+will not parse headings that don't have a blank line before, and will parse them
-regular text.
+as regular text.

 <a name="md023"></a>

-## MD023 - Headings must start at the beginning of the line
+## `MD023` - Headings must start at the beginning of the line

-Tags: headings, headers, spaces
+Tags: `headers`, `headings`, `spaces`

-Aliases: heading-start-left, header-start-left
+Aliases: `header-start-left`, `heading-start-left`

-Fixable: Most violations can be fixed by tooling
+Fixable: Some violations can be fixed by tooling

 This rule is triggered when a heading is indented by one or more spaces: